bgctw/Bigleaf.jl/docs/src/walkthrough.md

 the input units is not checked in most cases.
 The required units of the input arguments can be found in the respective help file of the function.
 The good news is that units do not change across functions.
-For example, pressure is always required in kPa, and temperature always in °c.
+For example, pressure is always required in kPa, and temperature always in °C.

 ## Function arguments